Usable and Accessible Form Validation and Error Recovery

-- Allow the user to easily access the form elements that need to be modified.
+- Allow the user to easily access the form controls that need to be modified.

 - Allow resubmission and revalidation of the form.

-You can also allow the user to directly enter text responses using script prompts.
+You could also allow the user to directly enter text responses using script prompts.

 The error message can also be written to the web page itself.
-When client-side scripting is available, you can write the message to the page before the form is submitted.
+When client-side scripting is available, you can write the error message to the page before the form is submitted.
 With server-side scripting, you typically regenerate the form page to include the original form and the appropriate message.
 Feedback pages that display only the error message and ask the user to hit the Back button to fix them can be difficult.
 They require that the user remember all of the errors reported and then go to the previous page and find where those errors have occurred.
-It is typically best to regenerate the page so that the form looks and functions similarly to the original form that was submitted.
-When doing so, be sure that form elements that were previously completed correctly are unaltered - if a user has deselected the checkbox to join your mailing list, do not change this option when regenerating the page.
+It is typically best to regenerate the page so that the form looks and functions similarly to the original form that was submitted so that previously completed correctly are unaltered.

 In all cases, careful user testing can usually alert you to difficulties or problems in your form usability, validation, and error recovery mechanisms.
 While this article only addresses a few of the many variations that can be used to ensure form usability and validation and accessible, user-friendly error recovery, the following general principles should be applied: